ypaialex/ptdt/README.md

 #pTDT (Polygenic Transmission Disequilibrium Test) `v1.0.0`

-`pTDT` is a python-based command line tool for conducting significance tests on the over-transmission of polygenic risk from parents to offspring.
+`pTDT` is a python-based command line tool for analyzing the transmission of polygenic risk within families.

+For a detailed description of the `pTDT`, please consult [Weiner et al. 2017] (http://biorxiv.org/content/early/2016/11/23/089342).
+If you publish using `pTDT`, please cite that paper.

 This `pTDT` wiki describes: